-The City of Sapporo delegates seven Coordinators for International Relations (CIR's) hailing from the U.S., Germany, China, Russia, South Korea, and France to support the city's internationalization efforts.
+The City of Sapporo delegates seven Coordinators for International Relations (CIR's) hailing from the U.S., Germany, China, Russia, South Korea, and the UK to support the city's internationalization efforts.
 Sapporo's CIR's are mainly stationed in four offices – the Sapporo City International Relations Department (U.S., Korean and Chinese CIR's), the Sapporo International Communication Plaza (German and Russian CIR's), the Sapporo City Tourism and MICE Promotion Department (U.S.), and the Sapporo City Cultural Promotion Department (French CIR).

 - 【About JET Program】

 - In 1987, municipal governments nationwide started the Japan Exchange and Teaching (JET) Program in cooperation with the Ministry of Public Management, Home Affairs, Posts and Telecommunications, the Ministry of Foreign Affairs, the Ministry of Education, Culture, Sports, Science and Technology, and CLAIR (Council of Local Authorities for International Relations).

 They serve in three capacities: as CIR's (Coordinators for International Relations) who assist in international exchange activities in local areas; as ALT's (Assistant Language Teachers), who instruct foreign languages at junior and senior high schools; and as SEA's (Sports Exchange Advisors), who promote international exchanges through sports.
 They play a significant role in promoting internationalization at the local level.

 My name is Joshua Crotts, and I am the American Coordinator of International Relations!
 As a bit of an introduction, due to my dad’s job, I spent a lot of time moving around Europe and America from a young age.
 Thanks to this kind of upbringing, I’ve had firsthand experience with all sorts of international exchange, and am excited to bring that here to Sapporo!